Adjoa/teaching-notes-cms/README.md

 # Teaching Notes

-Teaching Notes is a Sinatra application conceptualized as a student management tool for music teachers.
+Teaching Notes is a student management tool for music teachers built with Sinatra.

 ## Installation